The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Methods

-\begin{itemize} \item In this case, we encounter the problem of estimating norms related to the observable.
+In this case, we encounter the problem of estimating norms related to the observable.
 When measuring a large matrix observable \( O \), each measurement returns one of its eigenvalues, which lies within \( [-\|O\|_2, \|O\|_2] \), where \( \|O\|_2 \) is the spectral norm (the largest absolute eigenvalue).
 According to the Hoeffding inequality:

 Here, $N$ denotes the number of measurements for a single observable, and the right-hand side contains $b - a = 2 \|O\|_2$, where $\|O\|_2$ is the spectral norm of the Hermitian matrix $O$.
 To proceed, the spectral norm must be estimated in terms of the matrix's sparsity $k$.
 The square of the spectral norm admits a natural upper bound related to both the 1-norm and the infinity norm of the matrix.
 For Hermitian matrices, the 1-norm and infinity norm are equal, so we cannot obtain a tighter upper bound on the infinity norm beyond what can be derived from the statistical distribution of the matrix elements.
-Finally, by substituting this bound into the Hoeffding inequality, we obtain the required number of measurements. \end{itemize} Thus, we conclude the estimation of computational resources required for both types of observables under different methods.
-The detailed calculations and derivations are provided in the appendix.
+Finally, by substituting this bound into the Hoeffding inequality, we obtain the required number of measurements.

+Thus, we conclude the estimation of computational resources required for both types of observables under different methods.
+The detailed calculations and derivations are provided in the Appendix~\ref{sec:B}.

-Finally, we observe that Pauli-form observables may require significantly fewer classical computational resources compared to large Hermitian matrix observables.
-A corresponding decomposition method connecting those two forms has been developed, as explained in the appendix.
+In physical experiments, observables in the LHM form can often be measured by first decomposing them into the LCP form.
+This specific decomposition method is detailed in Appendix~\ref{secC}.
+While this approach is frequently feasible, the resource cost associated with such decomposition can grow exponentially in many other scenarios.
+Consequently, alternative measurement strategies are considered in experiments.
+Common methods include mapping the expectation value onto a simple observable for direct readout via ancillary-qubit interference, such as the Hadamard test or the SWAP test, or through interference and collective measurement on two copies.
+A typical example is the direct measurement of the second-order {R\'enyi} entropy using the SWAP test~\cite{PhysRevLett.104.157201,Brydges_2019}.
+We provide a detailed resource estimation for this experiment in Appendix~\ref{secD}.